Entry

 An eastern Siouan tribe that once resided in the southeastern part of North Carolina and upper sections of South Carolina, the Waccamaw lived, hunted, and fished along the rivers and swamps of the region.
 The Yamassee and Tuscarora Wars proved detrimental to the Waccamaw, a tribe that remained in relative obscurity until the late eighteenth century.
 Although the federal government has yet to recognize the tribe, North Carolina has recognized the Waccamaw, and some 1,500 members reside in Bladen and Columbus Counties.

-Seal, The Great Seal of the State of North Carolina
+The Great Seal of the State of North Carolina

 North Carolina developed four different state seals during the colonial period and there have been six state seals since North Carolina declared its independence.
 While the Great Seal changed many times throughout North Carolina history, some variations on symbols have remained and appear on the current Great Seal.